 Many people feel isolated if they have a rare type of cancer.
 It might take longer to get a diagnosis and to start treatment.
 And you may not know anyone else with this type of cancer.

 You might need to go to a specialist hospital for treatment.
 This could involve travelling a bit further than your local hospital.
-But it can be reassuring to be cared for by a team who specialist in your cancer.
+But it can be reassuring to know that a specialist team is caring for you.
 You are also more likely to meet someone else with your cancer type.

-It's important to give yourself time to cope.
-Ask your doctor or nurse what help and support is available to you and your friends and family.
+Give yourself time to cope.
+Ask your doctor or nurse what help and support are available to you and your friends and family.